ferhatkplnn/e-ticaret-react-app/README.md

 - **User Authentication:** Register an account or log in to track your orders and manage your profile.
 - **Shopping Cart:** Easily add the products to your cart and place your order.
 - **Order History:** View and track your order history.
+- **Automatic Scrolling** This project incorporates an automatic scrolling feature that dynamically loads and displays new content when the user scrolls down the page.
+This functionality enhances the user experience by seamlessly loading additional data as the user reaches the end of the page.

 ## Installation